Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 The 1849 Coronet Head Gold $20 Double Eagle was the first double eagle minted in the U.S. The $20 double eagle came about as the result of the California Gold Rush as before that time gold coins were only minted in $10 denominations.

-The first one went to the Smithsonian Institute (housed in the National Numismatic Collection ), where it still resides.
-If Smithsonian Institute were ever low on funds they could auction their 1849 Coronet Head Gold $20 Double Eagle and earn an estimated $10,000,000 to $20,000,000.
+The Mint supposedly produced only two $20 double eagles and on December 22, 1849.
+The first one went to the Smithsonian Institute’s National Numismatic Collection where it still resides.
+Smithsonian Institute could auction their 1849 Coronet Head Gold $20 Double Eagle and earn an estimated $10,000,000 to $20,000,000 if they were ever low on funds.

-The second coin went to Treasury Secretary William M Meredith, but that coin is now lost as its whereabouts are unknown.
+The second 849 Coronet Head Gold $20 Double Eagle coin went to Treasury Secretary William M Meredith, but that coin is lost and its whereabouts are unknown.

 1794 Flowing Hair Silver Dollar ($13,280,850)